qchau0202/qchau0202/README.md

+## Hi there!

-Hi there!
-I am Quoc Chau, a software engineering student at Ton Duc Thang University who enjoys building software that is both practical and helpful.
+I am Quoc Chau (or you can call me Jo), a software engineering student at Ton Duc Thang University who enjoys building software that is both practical and helpful.
 I like working across the full stack, exploring artificial intelligence, and building applications that make a positive difference.
 My technical toolkit includes working with modern web technologies, backend frameworks, databases, cloud tools, and machine learning concepts.
 I am always eager to learn, improve my skills, and take on new challenges.
 Take a look around my repositories, and feel free to connect if you want to chat or collaborate!

 ## Techstack (flexible)